Reading order and guide to Angel and Buffy graphic novels and comics

 It’s always sad when a TV show that you love comes to an end.
 Although the TV finale was amazing, if only the Buffyverse story could continue in some way, fans could be even happier.
 The shows ended in 2003 and 2004 and there were rumours of spin-off shows featuring Buffy’s watcher Giles, or Faith the Vampire Slayer.
 Sadly, neither came about.

 The news that the story would continue in comic book form was both welcome and a little daunting for me.
 I was excited but not sure if the comic form could do the characters justice.
-Though I had enjoyed some of the earlier Buffy comic books and Fray – a story of a future slayer which expanded the Buffyverse – I had not been an avid comic reader and it took me some time to get used to the style.
+Though I had enjoyed some of the earlier Omnibus collections of Buffy comic books and Fray – a story of a future slayer which expanded the Buffyverse – I had not been an avid comic reader and it took me some time to get used to the style.
+I would definitely recommend reading Fray before starting on the following season collections.
+Find out more about Fray here.

 If the Buffyverse was only going to continue in comic book form, I was definitely going to have to commit more fully to the medium.
 I have not regretted that and as Seasons 8, 9, 10 and recently 11 have hit the shelves I have read them avidly.